kishore99/tap-to-play/README.md

 1. click on the link
 2. Increase your device volume
-3. Press any key on your keyboard and enjoy Party!!!!
+3. Press any Alphabet keys on your keyboard and enjoy Party !!!!